JS-Robotics/odrive-can-interface/README.md

 # odrive-can-interface
-odrive-can-interface is a package to interface with the odrive over CANBus
+odrive-can-interface is a Linux package to interface with the odrive over CANBus

+### Dependencies
+- All dependencies are provided by default linux distribution.